 § 16 Technical condition of bikes, equipment and clothing

 Every rider is responsible for the bike, the material and the protection equipment.
-The condition, quality and construction are to ensure the safety for riders, competitors or other persons.
-The equipment/safety gear must be marked with a seal of approval of an international inspecting authority.
+The condition, quality and construction are to ensure the safety of riders, competitors, or other persons.
+The equipment/safety gear must be marked with the seal of approval of an international inspecting authority.

-In addition to this agreement the organization refers to the safety rules and racing agreement defined by national cycling federations and the UCI.
+In addition to this agreement, the organization refers to the safety rules and racing agreements defined by national cycling federations and the UCI.